 Important biogeochemical processes influenced by food web structure include particle export, nutrient regeneration, and dissolved organic matter (DOM) production (Michaels and Silver, 1988).
-Particle export is the loss of matter from the upper ocean by sinking of organisms, attachment of detrital matter to sinking particles, and repackaging of particulate matter into the dense fecal pellets of mesozooplankton (Eppley and Peterson, 1979; Karl, 1999a).
-Nutrient regeneration is driven by the metabolic processes that decompose organic matter and recycle inorganic nutrients (Dugdale and Goering, 1967).
-Foodweb structures that promote consumption and retention of organic matter in the upper water column (e.g., small cells, complex feeding relationships) will tend to enhance nutrient regeneration (Carlson et al., 1994) and will result in lower f-ratios at the expense of export.
-Dissolved organic carbon (DOC) has been shown to play a significant role in export from the surface layer (Carlson et al., 1994) and also is a major resource for bacterial consumption.
+Food web structures that promote consumption and retention of organic matter in the upper water column (e.g., small cells, complex feeding relationships) will tend to enhance nutrient regeneration (Carlson et al., 1994) and will result in lower f-ratios at the expense of export.
+Dissolved organic carbon (DOC) has been shown to play a significant role in export from the surface layer (Carlson et al., 1994) and also is a major resource for bacterial uptake.
 The lack of knowledge of DOC production and fluxes through the food web presents a significant roadblock to modeling the open ocean microbial food web (Legendre and Gosselin, 1989; Karl, 1999a).
-The intensity of these processes, and the chemical composition of the fluxes are influenced by the taxonomic composition and size structure of plankton foodwebs.
+The intensity of these processes, and the chemical composition of the fluxes are influenced by the taxonomic composition and size structure of plankton food webs.

 Previous researchers have investigated links between food web structure and these key biogeochemical processes.
 Eppley and Peterson (1979) related the export of particulate organic matter out of the surface ocean to rates of primary productivity in ocean environments with very different food web structures.
 They calculated f-ratios for regions ranging from the oligotrophic central North Pacific to the highly productive upwelling region off the coast of Peru.
 The central North Pacific had a low f-ratio of about 0.05, indicating a system dominated by recycling and a relatively high residence time for nitrogen in the surface ocean.
-In the Peru upwelling region, the f-ratio was 0.5 with half of the total production equal to new production, fueled by nitrate upwelled from the deep waters.
+In the Peru upwelling region, the f-ratio was 0.5 with half of the total production fueled by nitrate upwelled from the deep waters.
 Legendre and Rassoulzadegan (1996) modeled links between food web structure and export, concluding that the flows of biogenic carbon are strongly influenced by the size distribution of the primary production and the matching between primary production and grazing, two key aspects of food web structure.
 It is not always obvious, however, that export is driven by food web structure.
-Rivkin et al. (1996) showed that export fluxes were similar in the Gulf of St. Lawrence even when the food webs were very (microbial vs. herbivorous).
+Rivkin et al. (1996) showed that export fluxes were similar in the Gulf of St. Lawrence even when the food webs were very different (microbial vs. herbivorous).

 Phytoplankton blooms often dominate ocean biogeochemistry in various ecological provinces (Watson and Whitfield, 1985; Longhurst, 1998).
 Here we examine the relationships between food web structure and key biogeochemical processes for two systems characterized by conspicuous spring phytoplankton blooms, the North Atlantic Ocean and the Western Antarctic Peninsula (WAP).
 The JGOFS North Atlantic Bloom Experiment (NABE; Ducklow and Harris, 1993) established that the bloom in this region did not necessarily correspond to the classical idea of a phytoplankton bloom dominated by large cells, having a high f-ratio and displaying mismatches between production and grazing (Garside, 1993; Harrison et al., 1993; Lochte et al., 1993; Martin et al., 1993).
-Mesozooplankton contributed only a small portion to the total plankton biomass and grazed a small percentage of the primary production (Dam, 1993, 1995)

-and high microbial activity was observed (Ducklow et al., 1993).
+Mesozooplankton contributed only a small portion to the total plankton biomass and grazed a small percentage of the primary production (Dam, 1993; 1995) and high microbial activity was observed (Ducklow et al., 1993).